AutoDQM/autodqm_ml.github.io/index.md

 ```

 The script will next make some summary plots:
-    - Histograms of the SSE for each histogram (separate plots for runs used in training/testing)
+    - Histograms of the SSE for each input histogram
+        - SSE plots are available in algorithm basis and in a runs basis
+        - algorithm basis: plot SSE distribution for each algorithm on the same axes.
+Plots made separately for train/test set and (if labeled runs are present) good/anomalous runs.
+        - runs basis: plot SSE distribution for each set of runs (train/test, good/anomalous) on the same axes.
+Plots made separately for each algorithm.
     - Original vs. reconstructed histograms

 Here is the SSE histogram for `emtfTrackPhi`, shown for testing events: